-Along with neighboring Tulaun and Tulap, the tiny coastal village of Ranawangko in Indonesia owns part of an extensive strip of beach that is critical nesting ground for four species of endangered sea turtles: olive ridley, green, hawksbill, and leatherback.
+With neighboring villages Tulaun and Tulap, the tiny coastal village of Ranawangko in Indonesia owns part of an extensive strip of beach.
+It is critical nesting ground for four species of endangered sea turtles: olive ridley, green, hawksbill, and leatherback.

 The village is enthusiastic about the conservation of turtles and would like to further its commitment to protect them.
 It has committed to turn a 2.32-mile length of beach into a permanent, official no-take zone.